sjmikler/pytorch-symbolic/docs/quick_start.md

 x = x(nn.Dropout(0.5))
 outputs = x(nn.Linear(x.features, 10))

-model = FunctionalModel(inputs, outputs)
+model = SymbolicModel(inputs, outputs)
 ```

 This took 16 lines of code.

-You can register new layers in whichever way is more convinient for you.
+You can register new layers in whichever way you want or you can mix them.

 ### Comparison to vanilla PyTorch